 The Project Window opens up on the left of the VBA Editor (as shown in the above image).
-This window provides you with an index of all Visual Basic files, linked to all open Excel workbooks.
-These consist of:and
+This window provides you with a VBA Project for each currently open Excel Workbook.

 View the Immediate Window by selecting View→Immediate Window from the Visual Basic Editor, or by pressing CTRL-G.